yw-fang/SVM-bandgap/README.md

 ![Fig 1](./Fig1.jpg)

-\textbf{Fig 1: The blue squares show the predicted bad gaps by support vector regression (SVR) with 18 predictors.}
+**Fig 1: The blue squares show the predicted bad gaps by support vector regression (SVR) with 18 predictors.**